FLOSSBoxIN/FeedMe/doc/en/patches_2.x.md

 - Fixed authentication expired issue, now a dialog will show to re-authentication.

 ###### 2.5.2 2016-8-27
 - Improve audio tag and video tag in article page.
-Now it displays an icon, click to open audio/video app to play.
+Now it displays an icon, tap to open audio/video app to play.
 - Update Spanish, Russian.
 - Some improvements.
 - Fixed font load issue.